scop/bash-completion/README.md

    mark-symlinked-directories on` in your `/etc/inputrc` or `~/.inputrc` file.

-**Q. Completion goes awry when I try to complete on something that contains a colon.**
+**Q6.
+Completion goes awry when I try to complete on something that contains a colon.**

 A. This is actually a 'feature' of bash. bash recognises a colon as